I won’t apologize for the amount of rhubarb recipes I am posting. Rhubarb is such a glorious, yet humble fruit/vegetable.

 Gently transfer the pastry to a baking sheet, using the parchment to carry it over.
 The parchment can remain on the baking sheet.

 Egg wash the entire pastry, trying to avoid pulling out any fruit juices.

 Sprinkle with the almond slices.

 Bake until golden, about 30-35 minutes.
 Don't be eager to remove too early.

 I have been making this recipe for years, and have not idea where the recipe came from (before the days of Pinterest!)

 As per my photographs, I only spoon enough of the frangipani and fruit that seems reasonable for the size of pastry I have rolled out.
 If it seems unreasonable to use all that you have prepared, don't use it all in one jalousie.
 It will just ooze out between the 'braid's'.
 Better to be reasonable when spooning it out, and then have a bit leftover to use elsewhere, than trying to stretch the pastry too thin to cover over it.

 I find that there is always extra frangipani filling!
 If you have extra fruit, just make a second jalousie!
 Two is better than one, right?!
 I would just go ahead an make a second one- breakfast the next morning 🙂

 Or store the frangipani in the fridge and make tarts later in the week.
 Just make or thaw frozen mini tart shells.
-Par0=-bake 15 minutes after thawing.
+Par-bake 15 minutes after thawing.
 Then fill with frangipani and top with more fresh fruit.
-Just remember that frangipani grows, so you don't need to overfill.
+Just remember that frangipani puffs up as it bakes, so you don't need to overfill.
 1/3 of the tart is more than enough.
 Then bake till the shells have finished baking, about 20 more minutes.